varunlakshmanan11/A_star-Algorithm-Implementation-for-a-Rigid-Robot/README.md

 * Error Handling: Anyway the script validates the inputs and prompts for re-entry if the specified nodes are inside an obstacle, outside canvas bounds, or not valid integers.

-* For example, we have used the below inputs for the visualization video submitted:
+* we have used the below inputs for the visualization of the path:

 Enter the radius of the robot: 5